jcz530/electron-hono-vue-starter/README.md

 A modern Electron application template featuring Vue.js frontend and Hono API backend running together in a single process.

+Use this as a template to jump start your development and skip the setup.

 ## Architecture

 This template provides a complete development setup for building desktop applications with: